Others have been told by their Pastors that the Foolish Virgins are those who lack the 'Oil' of the Holy Spirit.

 So here we have another clue — that this is a very serious issue, perhaps related to the breaking of Yahuweh's Covenant — His eternal 'Marriage Agreement.'

-To further identify the Foolish Virgins, let's again notice the phrase, "Lord, Lord," as seen in Matthew 7:21 and again in verse 22:
+We must find out why the Master answered in this way.
+So in order to further identify the Foolish Virgins, let's again notice the phrase, "Lord, Lord," as seen in Matthew 7:21-23:

-This is the one clue that shows us the point of separation between the wise and the foolish.
-But let's look further.
+This statement, "...depart from me, ye that work iniquity <458>." is the one clue that shows us the point of separation between the Wise Virgins and the Foolish Virgins.
+But we cannot make conclusions based upon only one witness of Scripture.
+Let's look at further evidence.

 The Bridegroom Answers, "I Know You Not"Looking at the Bridegroom's response in Mat 25:12, we see that the Bridegroom answered, "I know you not."
 What does this tell us?

-The word 'know' in the Greek is 'eido' — Strong’s # <1492>, meaning "to perceive with the eyes, pay attention, observe, inspect, examine, experience any state or condition, to see, i.e. have an interview with, visit, have regard for one, cherish, pay attention to, see with the mind's eye; signifies a clear and purely mental perception."
+First, we see that the word 'know' in the Greek is 'eido' — Strong’s number <1492> and means "to perceive with the eyes; pay attention, observe, inspect, examine; experience any state or condition; to see, i.e. have an interview with, visit, have regard for one, cherish, pay attention to; see with the mind's eye; signifies a clear and purely mental perception."
 When we draw near to Father, then He draws near to us (James 4:8).
 As we spend time together, He begins to know us, and we begin to know Him.

 What about the Oil?
 Most discussions of this parable seem to center around the Oil for the lamps.
 But that is because most today have not an inkling of the Truth that walking in Wisdom is simply walking in obedience to Torah!
 Most Pastors and teachers today have removed the Torah [the Law] from their New Covenant teachings, and so they grasp at anything to focus on, except the real issues.
 For a Scriptural look at the 'Oil,' see "Oil For the Light" [see link below].

-Yahuweh, on the other hand, is establishing the Everlasting [New] Covenant among His people, by writing the Torah [Mosaic Law] on their inward parts, and writing it in their hearts (See Jer 31:33; Heb 8:10).
-Yahuweh is likewise 'sealing' His Torah among His Disciples, so that they may 'know' Him - and likewise, so that He may know who they are, by the 'sign' or 'seal' that identifies His Disciples (See Isaiah 8:16; Song 8:6; Exodus 31:13,16; Ezekiel 20:12, 20).
+Yahuweh, on the other hand, is establishing the Everlasting [New] Covenant among His people, by writing the Torah [Mosaic Law] on their inward parts, and writing it in their hearts (See Jeremiah 31:33; Heb 8:10).
+Yahuweh is likewise 'sealing' His Torah among His Disciples, so that they may 'know' Him - and likewise, so that He may know who they are, by the 'sign' or 'seal' that identifies His Disciples [See this sign or seal discussed in Isaiah 8:16; Song 8:6; Exodus 31:13,16; Ezekiel 20:12, 20].

-The passages in Exodus 31:13 and Ezekiel chapter 20 tell us how we may know our Heavenly Father from a Covenant standpoint, so that we may avoid hearing, "I know you not" or "I never knew you."
-Likewise, Exodus 31:16 reveals that this is an Everlasting [New] Covenant issue, concerning the eternal agreement between the Bridegroom and the Bride.
+For example, the passages in Exodus 31:13 and Ezekiel chapter 20 tell us how we may know our Heavenly Father from a Covenant standpoint, so that we may avoid hearing, "I know you not" or "I never knew you."
+Likewise, the covenant aspect of Exodus 31:16 reveals that this is an Everlasting [New] Covenant issue, concerning the eternal agreement between the Bridegroom and the Bride.

 Because keeping the Torah ['Law'] is a New Covenant issue, we can better understand that the Foolish Virgins' refusal to keep this Agreement is seen in Scripture as 'sin,' and as 'lawlessness,' even among those claiming to be Born-Again, New Covenant Believers!